Undiscovered Scotland

 Doune's Main Street

-Doune's centre today is the Mercat Cross, standing in a triangular area at which the main streets intersect.
-The Mercat Cross was the commercial heart of the village, and the centre of the many fairs held in Doune over the course of the year.
-A more grisly testament to the movement of the centre of the village can be seen from the declaration of King Charles I that public executions should take place at the Mercat Cross rather than, as before, at the Castle.
+Doune's focal point is the mercat cross, standing in a triangular area at which the main streets intersect.
+The mercat cross was the commercial heart of the village, and the centre of the many fairs held in Doune over the course of the year.
+A more grisly testament to the movement of the centre of the village can be seen from the declaration of King Charles I that public executions should take place at the mercat cross rather than, as until then, at the Castle.

 Doune is bounded to the south by the River Teith.
 The river is crossed by the A84 at the Bridge of Teith.
 The bridge here was built by the royal tailor, Robert Spittal of Stirling, in 1535.
 There had previously been a ferry across the river at this point.